astronautas/astronautas.github.io/_posts/2025-08-02-run-python-functions-on-k8s.md

 Under the hood, it builds a rather standard templated Docker image and generates a just enough Kubernetes Pod spec.
 The image is pushed to the configured registry, and the spec is applied to the cluster (within a default namespace, configurable though).
 Arguments and results are pickled — like in Ray or Python’s `multiprocessing`— and exchanged through a shared volume with a sidecar container.

-Builds are very slow, and I haven’t figured out support for annotations or environment variables yet (without manual spec writing, which defeats the purpose).
+Builds are very slow, and I haven’t figured out annotations, secrets, environment variables yet (without manual spec writing, which defeats the purpose).
 Still, the concept gives me energy, so give it a try—and share your feedback via an [issue](https://github.com/astronautas/run_on_k8s/issues)!

+Happy experimentation!

 <hr>